Asabeneh/30-Days-Of-JavaScript/16_Day_JSON/16_day_json.md

 ### Exercises Level 3

 1. Parse the *txt* JSON to object.
-2. Find the the user who has many skills from the variable stored in *txt*.
+2. Find the user who has many skills from the variable stored in *txt*.

 🎉 CONGRATULATIONS ! 🎉